-Pinarello is developing a MTB for Tom Pidcock
+Pinarello is developing a MTB for Pidcock and Pauline Ferrand-Prevot

 The phenomenon of multidisciplinary cyclists, such as Pidcock, Van der Poel or Kata Blanka Vas, who are able to win in three different disciplines in the same year, is something that is very attractive for fans, for teams and above all for sponsors, who now see how their brands reach a much wider audience.

 But sometimes it also puts certain bike manufacturers specialized in a very specific cycling niche in trouble.
 This has happened to Pinarello.